Constraints on the ultra-high energy cosmic ray output of gamma-ray bursts: Conclusion

 As for the particle experiments, an excess of heavy nuclei (compared to simple protons) for the highest energies would then confirm the electromagnetic observations.
 It is therefore very important that particle observatories and large spectroscopic missions are able to work together during the next decade on those topics.

 Lastly, improving neutrino detectors is also a top priority to solve this issue.
-Neutrinos, being by-products of hadronic interactions, and the lack of their detection in association with gamma-ray bursts (in particular the prompt emission) is indicative of a lack of protons into the jet.
-Proving the absence of detection is by definition a tricky task, but future more powerful neutrino detectors could for sure be able to do so.
+Neutrinos, being by-products of hadronic interactions, and the lack of their detection in association with gamma-ray bursts (in particular the prompt emission) is indicative of a lack of a significant proportion of protons into the jet.
+Proving the detection of an absence (and not an absence of detection) is by definition a tricky task, but future more powerful neutrino detectors could for sure be able to do so.